Driving Sydney to Melbourne: Coast & Inland Guide

 You can hike to the top of gorgeous waterfalls, go mountain biking on one of the countless scenic trails, or even descend into the Buchan Caves and gape at the hundreds of stalactites that line the ceiling of this age-old cave.

 A short visit or overnight?
-The activities and natural sights to be found in this region are endless – I would recommend spending, at the very least, a couple of full days uncovering the beauty of this region.
+The activities and natural sights to be found in this region are endless – I would recommend spending, at the very least, a couple of full days uncovering the beauty.

 Detour – Raymond Island

-Our friend Mark who hails from Gippsland and runs a site Travels in Gippsland recommends a short break to visit Raymond Island.
+Our friend Mark who hails from Gippsland and runs a site Travels in Gippsland recommends a quick break to visit Raymond Island.

 Where is it?
 Raymond Island is best accessed from Bairnsdale off the Princes Highway.
 Follow the signs to Paynesville.
 You reach the island via a free 5-minute ferry ride from Paynesville across to the island.
 You can take your car or board as a foot passenger.